EWC-consortium/eudi-wallet-rfcs/ewc-rfc012-trust-mechanism.md

 * **Protocol-specific checks:**
   * Digital Signature Resolution: Resolve public key details from credential headers using parameters such as <code><strong>kid</strong></code>, <code><strong>jwk</strong></code>, or <code><strong>x5c</strong></code>.
   * Key Binding: Verify the holder possesses the private keys corresponding to those associated with the credential issued by the issuer.
 This step forms part of the key binding check.
-  * Credential Status: Validate revocation and expiration details to confirm the credential’s current status.
+  * credential Status: Validate revocation and expiration details to confirm the credential’s current status.

 * **Trust List:**